aidan-jackson-data/MRI-Analyzer/README.md

 <!-- OVERVIEW -->
 Overview
 ------------
-- THis is the code repository for the MRI ANALYZER project
+- Code repository for the MRI ANALYZER project